DenisLabrecque/Denis-Labrecque-Website-2020/content/programming/Bing-API-map-waypoint-tool.md

 Each node in the array represents a waypoint, ordered from the first waypoint to the last.
 At the moment, only the `latitude` and `longitude` properties are used, the rest being complimentary information received from <a href="https://docs.microsoft.com/en-us/bingmaps/v8-web-control/map-control-api/pushpin-class">`Pushpin.getLocation()`</a>.

+## Problems Solved
+In part for my future self, and in part to help others who need clear instructions as I do, here are solutions to a few geometric problems that need solving to direct an autonomous vehicle on a map.

+The solution to this problem is very simple if we measure the vehicle's heading angle compared to the target waypoint, as explained below.
+This gives an angle off to the left or off to the right that the vehicle can correct for.
+This simulation uses a quack approximation to rotate the vehicle, but in real life the rudder of a boat or steering of a car would use a PID controller with a setpoint of 0 degrees (no error) and an input of the actual deviation off the target in degrees.

+A better algorithm would include the concept of track, meaning that a line between both the previous and the next waypoint would be established, and the vehicle's distance from that line would give the error.
+This would help protect from deviations caused by wind or current.
+A simple way to achieve this is to simply include more waypoints along the path.

 ### How to Project a Point from a Location by Degree
 To predict where a vehicle is going, one must first project that vehicle's current heading vector on the map.
 Solution from <a href="https://math.stackexchange.com/q/143932/769532">Calculate point, given x, y, angle, and distance</a> on Stack Overflow.